ddobric/neocortexapi/source/MySEProject/README.md

 4.Results :
 -------------
-More than twenty experiments are done and here is the sample output accuracy logs and the result based on user input.

-- Accuracy Logs : Output Accuracy Logs for [maxCycles 50](https://github.com/rabiul64/neocortexapi/commit/d53a7060952a0c6211dd9a809eea7d93fa29e010)
+After Processing the data and creating the sequences, we have found 216 sequences where every date is a squence and every date has 24 segments.
+As working with 216 sequences are very time consuming, so we consider 50 sequences with 50 cycles for learning and predicting the user input.
+After learning the sequences we have tracked the accuracy in a log file.
+The Output Accuracy Logs for [maxCycles 50](https://github.com/rabiul64/neocortexapi/blob/master/source/MySEProject/TimeSeriesSequence/TrainingLogs/TaxiPassangerPredictionExperiment637835742529422044.txt)

 [TaxiPassangerPredictionExperiment]